jennielees/full-stack/_posts/2014-08-01-introducing-python.md

 * How many seconds are in a year
 * Your lucky number (your zipcode plus your birth month squared)

-#####Interlude: True Division Is Not A Band
+####True Division Is Not A Band

 Actually, you don't really need to know that it's called "true division", it's really just "division".
-But this is an annoying little thing that trips people up all the time.
+But this is an annoying little thing that trips me up all the time.
 (By the way, [Joy Division](https://www.youtube.com/watch?v=zuuObGsB0No) are fab.
 Check them out sometime.)

 Let's consider the following question:

 **How many MUNI rides can I take before my Clipper card is empty?**

-The MUNI fare just increased (or should have), so this seems pretty obvious.
+The MUNI fare just increased, making this a slightly harder calculation and a perfect illustration of true division.
+How convenient!

-Let's say my Clipper balance is $25:
+Let's say my Clipper balance is $25.
+Tell Python by typing:

 ```
 >>> clipper = 25